-Ronald R. Peterson, president of Johns Hopkins Health System and executive vice president of Johns Hopkins Medicine, has been named Business Leader of the Year for 2016 by Loyola University Maryland’s Sellinger School of Business and Management.
+Loyola University Maryland’s Sellinger School of Business and Management named Michael D. Hankin, president and CEO of Brown Advisory, as Business Leader of the Year for 2017.
 The award honors business executives who embody Loyola’s Jesuit commitment to community and service in the leadership of their organization.

 Loyola will honor Hankin at the annual Business Leader of the Year dinner on Thursday, November 16, 2017, at the Renaissance Harborplace Hotel in Baltimore.

 “Mike Hankin leads a firm that prides itself on thoughtfulness, a value we hold deeply as a Jesuit university that emphasizes thoughtful, ethical leadership.
 This approach also overflows into Mike’s work in the Baltimore community, where he is actively involved in efforts to improve the health of both residents and Baltimore’s Inner Harbor,” said Kathleen A. Getz, Ph.D., dean of the Sellinger School.